 Belgian Association of Listed Companies (non-profit)

-Chairman Koen Dejonckheere, Chief Executive Officer, GIMV FEB representative Philippe Lambrecht, Director Secretary-General, email@example.com
+Chairman Koen Dejonckheere, Chief Executive Officer, GIMV FEB representative Arie Van Hoe, Executive Manager of the Competence centre Law & Business, email@example.com

 Belgian Business for Europe - BBE

-Role and activities European legislation is increasingly impacting the daily lives of businesses of all sizes in all sectors.
-So monitoring it is crucial.
-BBE brings together specialists in European issues from our member federations and many companies active in Belgium.
-Without replacing other FEB forums where European technical dossiers are discussed, it serves a dual role.
-Thanks to numerous interventions made by representatives of Belgian or European authorities (the European Commission and European Parliament), BBE enables federations and member companies to keep up to date on recent or future legislative developments at European level and make the representatives of Belgian and European authorities more aware of their specific concerns.
+Role and activities With European legislation increasingly impacting the everyday operations of businesses of all sizes across all sectors, keeping track of it is critically important.
+The Belgian Business for Europe (BBE) platform brings together specialists in European issues from our member federations and from companies active in Belgium.
+While it does not replace other FEB forums that discuss European technical issues, it nevertheless plays two roles.
+By inviting speakers from the European institutions and the Belgian authorities to give presentations, BBE enables member federations and companies to 1) keep up to date on recent and upcoming developments in European legislation, and 2) make the Belgian and European authorities more aware of their specific concerns.

 Role and activities The Communication Committee aims to: - facilitate the sharing of information and experience between communication professionals; - optimally involve the industry federations in FEB’s major communication initiatives; - create a debate platform on communication strategies and tools to be deployed in an effort to tackle shared challenges via frequent contributions by outside speakers.
 The work done by the committee helps to promote a positive image of the business world.
 The committee comprises communication officers from FEB member federations and regional employer organisations.
 It also comprises communication managers from companies that are either Belgian or active in Belgium.
 Their expertise and experience are a major asset to the committee.